Is It Illegal To Hire an Employee Under False Pretenses or Promises?

 - The employee suffered losses as a result (for example, lost income, lost job opportunities, reduced financial security, poor working conditions)

-This might look similar to promissory estoppel, and it is.
-But, Lenzo says, what makes fraudulent inducement different is that the “employer made false statements and knew they were false at the time they made them.”
+If this claim seems similar to promissory estoppel, that’s because it is.
+What distinguishes it is the employer’s deception.
+The “employer made false statements and knew they were false at the time they made them,” Lenzo explains.

 Breach of Contract

-So, if there is no contract and an employer doesn’t violate discrimination laws or other public policies, they can terminate an at-will employee or change conditions of employment at any time.
+With few exceptions, every state has some form of at-will employment, meaning that both employer and employee can end the employment relationship at any time and for any reason.
+If there is no contract and an employer doesn’t violate discrimination laws or other public policies, they can terminate an at-will employee or change conditions of employment at any time.
+If you are employed at-will, there are no specific guidelines for when your job can end.
+You cannot sue for wrongful termination except for limited circumstances.

 - What is your fee, and what billing options do you offer?